 ...a new line of masterpieces...

-I've been trying to create the perfect T-style guitar.
-But there are too many options!
-And that's why the Transit is our most variable model.
-We offer a wide combination of specs and appointments, upgrades and customizations.
-The Deluxe version opens up even more possibilities.
-Every Transit comes stock with our unique neck joint using machine bolts and inserts (no wood screws.)
+We offer a wide combination of specs and appointments, upgrades and options.
+Every Transit comes stock with our unique 3-bolt neck joint using machined inserts (no wood screws.)
 We also use parallel graphite rods in combination with a modern truss rod system in the neck.
 Check out the various options here or contact me to build your Transit!

 Visit the Transit page for details.

-This bass is a neck-through design, built with mahogany and laminated with maple and walnut.
-The body wood and wings are made from locally harvested old-growth Ponderosa.
-The top is fully capped with figured Walnut, hiding the neck-through on top.
-For the pickups and electronics, Jordan chose Nordstrand P-J pickups powered by a Demeter onboard preamp.
-The neck has graphite tone rods helping to reinforce a two-way truss rod system in the neck.
+This unique model is a neck-through design, built with mahogany and maple/walnut lamination.
+The body wings are made from locally harvested old-growth Ponderosa.
+The top is fully capped with figured Walnut, hiding the neck-through.
+For the pickups and electronics, Jordan chose a Nordstrand P-J set powered by a Demeter onboard preamp.
+The neck has graphite tone rods helping to reinforce a two-way truss rod system.

 past • present • future